kaftejiman/pwn/ret2csu/README.md

 # ret2csu

 As far as my understanding goes, take it with a grain of salt.

-Tests programs done on an AMD64 Linux Ubuntu
+Tests carried on a AMD64 Linux Ubuntu.

 <div id="table-of-contents">
 <h2>Table of Contents</h2>